NoHomey/react-material-ui-keyboard/README.md

 - All single chars suppoted as String can be used as a symbol key!
 - Empty strings can be used for blank spaces
 - Use `KeyboardEvent.key` names for all [Special keys] (https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)
+- Use `'Keyboard'` for key with which user can change keyboard layout

 **All spacial keys (none Symbol will have an Icon and support at some point)**